decaf-dev/vaultexplorer.com/docs/quickstart.md

 Filters allow you to control what is displayed in a view.

 One of the basic filters is the `Favorite filter`.
 The favorite filter allows you to only display notes that contain a favorite property with a value of `true`.

 You must set a property for the favorite filter to work.

 1. Open the plugin settings by clicking the gear icon in the upper right hand corner
-2. In the `Built-in Properties` section, you will see `Favorite property` setting.
+2. Under the `Built-in Properties` section, you will see `Favorite property` setting
-3. Click the dropdown and select a property.
+3. Click the dropdown and select a property

 If no properties are listed, please add a [checkbox property](https://help.obsidian.md/Editing+and+formatting/Properties) to one of your notes.
 This property will then appear in the dropdown list.

 Now go to back to the explorer view, and click the favorites checkbox.
 The view will now only display notes that have the favorite property.

 ::note

 The favorite filter is applied on top of other filters such as the timestamp filter or the custom filter.

 ::

 ## Create a custom filter group